-The twin cities of Minneapolis and St. Paul have identified prostitution and sex trafficking as persistent problems, including the rape, assault, and murder of prostituted women.
-The city was the site of at least one serial killers who specifically targeted prostituted women.
+The twin cities of Minneapolis and St. Paul have had well-documented, persistent problems with prostitution and sex trafficking for decades.
+Collateral crimes have included the rape, assault, and murder of prostituted and trafficked women.
+The city was the site of a serial killer who specifically targeted prostituted women.
 Various agencies and nonprofit organizations have engaged in a wide range of activities designed to reduce the prevalence and negative impacts of illegal commercial sex.
-Many of these efforts have attempted to address the chief cause of both prostitution and sex trafficking – consumer-level demand.
+Many of these efforts have attempted to address the chief cause of both prostitution and sex trafficking: consumer-level demand.

 Reverse stings have been conducted since at least the 1980s (and probably before).
 Some of the recent reversals have been large-scale.
 For example, a recent operation in the 3rd precinct of Minneapolis ended with dozens of alleged customers being cited and more than 20 vehicles being seized.
 Officers with the Third Precinct Community Response Team conducted a 6-day undercover “john” detail from July 12 to July 17 in response to neighborhood complaints of increased prostitution activity.
 The sting netted 53 alleged customers, and police also made a handful of arrests for other offenses.
 “This is a crime that impacts the entire community and we recognize that sex buyers perpetuate an exploitative industry,” said Third Precinct Inspector Michael Sullivan.
 “Our officers did an excellent job re-enforcing that this illegal activity will not be tolerated in the City of Minneapolis.”
 Officers focused on the Lake St East Corridor between 3rd Ave South and 17th Ave South.
 Most of the details were conducted at night and during the lunch hour.
 Along with the citations issued, 23 vehicles were seized, and in Minneapolis, there is a forfeiture process in which vehicles used in the commission of certain crimes could be surrendered by owners and liquidated by the city.